KevinMonk/easybase-viz/README.md

 pear run --dev . bob 617c0c99e32b08f7dd8ef5df1e4084b811281896386e1a840c6aa825b4788d4b
 ```

-The autobase key is displayed in the console when the first instance starts.
+The autobase key is displayed both in the console and in the UI status bar when the first instance starts.
+Click on the key in the UI to copy it to your clipboard.

 ### Multi-Instance Demo